casspop/primer-slide/README.md

 # primer-slide

-## Hornady Lock N Load primer slide replacement
+## Hornady Lock N Load small pistol primer slide replacement

 Typically the primer slide has little to no stress on it.
 So it's rare for it to break.